mustafagulzarr/educational-chatbot-cliffsnotes/README.md

 4. Install the requirements:
     pip install --no-deps -r requirements.txt

-5. Navigate to the `app/` directory: cd app/
+5. Navigate to the app directory: cd app/

 6. Run the Flask application by executing the following command: